hyperswarm/discovery/README.md

 It is up to you to call `.destroy()` when you don't wanna look for anymore peers.
 Note that the same peer might be emitted multiple times.

+An update cycle indicates that you are done querying the DHT and that the topic instance will sleep for a bit (~5-10min) before querying it again

 #### `topic = d.announce(key, options)`